jp1988chill/testlisit/README.md

 - build tuples according to model -> OK
 - add CQRS + DI from repositories -> OK
 - add DDD pattern (command handler format) -> OK
-- add Token lease and security layer
+- Generate Token from user/pass, update Token lease inside User tuple, implement security layer by checking the TOKEN inside User Tuple to be generated at most, 10 minutes ago.
+If OK, API can be used, otherwise API rejects the TOKEN.
-- implement above tasks
+- the rest of the tasks